 While this might sound like something out of a sci-fi movie, it’s just nature doing its thing.
 This unique lifecycle has led to Cordyceps being highly prized in traditional medicine for centuries, particularly in Tibet and China.

-- Athletic Performance: Some studies suggest that Cordyceps might improve oxygen utilization, potentially enhancing athletic performance.
+- Athletic performance enhancement – Some studies suggest cordyceps might improve oxygen utilization

 Alright, now that we’re all fired up about Cordyceps, let’s talk about setting up your grow space.
 Don’t worry – you don’t need a state-of-the-art laboratory to get started.
 A clean, dedicated area in your home will do just fine.